-Also known as gall, it is a greenish-yellow liquid that is made in the liver.
+Also known as gall, it is a greenish-yellow liquid made in the liver.

-It then passes to the gallbladder for storage, changes its concentration and is transported to the duodenum, which is the first region of the small intestine.
+It then passes to the gallbladder for storage, changes its concentration, and is transported to the duodenum, the first region of the small intestine.

 Composition of bile

-This secretion is highly complex and aqueous nature, has a solid content of less than 5%.
+This secretion is highly complex and aqueous and has a solids content of less than 5%.

-Bile can be sampled in the bile ducts and consists of a variety of organic and inorganic solutes.
+Bile can be sampled in the bile ducts and consists of various organic and inorganic solutes.

-Inorganic solutes consist mainly of secreted passive ions and whose concentrations in the bile are mostly similar to those in the blood plasma.
+Inorganic solutes consist mainly of secreted passive ions whose concentrations in the bile are primarily similar to those in the blood plasma.

 The most prevalent organic solutes in bile are bile salts.